rpede/MobileProgramming24/_working_with_data/weather1.md

 *Weather Code* describes the weather conditions (sunny, rain, snow etc).
 I wrote an enum that might help interpret the `int` value we get from API.
-You should drop that into your `lib/models.dart` file too.
+You should drop it into your `lib/models.dart` file too.

 ```dart
 // 0 	Clear sky